Part III : Explaining metaphysics

 Other types of existence

 Now the question is: is there any other type of existence, that is, another type of object, outside the mathematical ones ?
-We mentioned about the physical and the concious existences.
+We mentioned about the physical and the conscious existences.
 Do they differ from mathematical existence ?

 Such a difference is hardly deniable.
 Could anyone mistake oneself with a mathematical object (in other words, one's own existence with a mathematical existence) ?

-The status of physical existence is much more subtle, because unlike concious being, physical objects are not aware of their own existence.
+The status of physical existence is much more subtle, because unlike conscious being, physical objects are not aware of their own existence.
 How to make sense of such an existence, and be sure that the physical type of existence "really exists" ?
 In fact, we can't.
-Instead, we shall explain that only the concious and mathematical existences are primitive types of existence, while the physical existence emerges as a combination (or intersection) of both.
+Instead, we shall explain that only the conscious and mathematical existences are primitive types of existence, while the physical existence emerges as a combination (or intersection) of both.

 Such a view would first require some primitive type of physical existence, not reducible to mathematical existence.
 Or would it ?